-Centroid: Significance of centroid, moment of area, centroid of line elements, plane areas, composite areas, theorems of Pappus & its applications.
-Center of gravity of elementary and composite bodies
+Centroid: Significance of centroid, moment of area, centroid of line elements, plane areas, composite areas, theorems of Pappu's & its applications.
+Center of gravity of elementary and composite bodies.

-Moment of Inertia: Definition of MI, Area MI.
-Polar Moment of Inertia, radius of gyration, transfer theorem, Moment of Inertia of elementary & composite areas, and Product of inertia.
-Mass moments of inertia of elementary bodies.
+Moment of Inertia: Definition of Moment of Inertia, Area Moment of Inertia, Polar Moment of Inertia, Radius of gyration, Transfer theorem, Moment of Inertia of elementary & composite areas.